kev0960/ModooCode/md/inst/rdpmc.md

 #### #GP(0)
 * If the current privilege level is not 0 and the PCE flag in the CR4 register is clear.
-* If an invalid performance counter index is specified (see Table4-16).
+* If an invalid performance counter index is specified (see Table 4-16).

 #### #UD
 * If the LOCK prefix is used.